Anchored by Jake Tapper, The Lead airs at 4 p.m. ET on CNN.

 "I remember people strewn on the street, children, elderly men, this is what I saw with my own eyes.
 The street turned into the street of the dead," one witness said.

-Prosecutors say 14 Iraqi civilians were killed that day at Nisour Square, including a 9-year-old boy.
+Prosecutors say 14 Iraqi civilians were killed that day at Nusoor Square, including a 9-year-old boy.

 And now, a bombshell revelation by The New York Times this week – the top Blackwater employee in Baghdad allegedly threatened the life of a State Department investigator looking into the group's activities just weeks before the shooting.